A Liouville theorem for supercritical Fujita equation and its applications: Uniqueness of the blow-down limit

-In order to prove Theorem \ref{maintheorem1}, one key step is to obtain the \emph{unique} asymptotic behavior of $u$ as $t\to-\infty$.
-This is the content of the following \begin{prop}[Uniqueness of blow down limit] Assume $u$ satisfies the assumptions in Theorem \ref{maintheorem1}, then
+In order to prove Theorem \ref{maintheorem1}, one key step is to obtain the \emph{unique} asymptotic behavior of $u$ at large scales.
+This is the content of the following \begin{prop}[Uniqueness of blow-down limit] Assume $u$ satisfies the assumptions in Theorem \ref{maintheorem1}, then

 \end{prop} \begin{rmk} The same arguments can also be used to show the uniqueness of the tangent functions, i.e. Item \ref{item:uniqueness} in Theorem \ref{maintheorem2}. \end{rmk}

 Roughly speaking, the above uniqueness result follows from two facts: (i) Theorem \ref{thm rigidity 1}, that is, $\kappa$ is isolated in $\mathcal{S}_M$ with respect to the $L_{w}^{2}(\mathbb{R}^{n})$ distance; (ii) the set of tangent functions is path connected.